libre-tube/LibreTube/README.md

 Differences to NewPipe
 </h2>

-With NewPipe, the extraction is done locally on your phone, and all the requests sent towards YouTube/Google are done directly from the network you're connected to, which doesn't use a middleman server in between.
-Therefore, Google can still access information such as the user's IP address.
-Aside from that, subscriptions can only be stored locally.

-LibreTube takes this one step further and proxies all requests via Piped (which uses the NewPipeExtractor).
-This prevents Google servers from accessing your IP address or any other personal data.<br>
+With LibreTube, you have the choice to either send all requests directly to YouTube or proxy them via Piped for better privacy.
+Piped acts as a middleman server between you and YouTube in this case, which prevents YouTube from accessing personal information such as your IP address.
-Apart from that, Piped allows syncing your subscriptions between LibreTube and Piped, which can be used on desktop too.
+Additionally, using Piped allows you to sync your subscriptions between LibreTube and Piped, which can be used on desktop too.

-If the NewPipeExtractor breaks, it only requires an update of Piped and not LibreTube itself.
-Therefore, fixes usually arrive faster than in NewPipe.

 While LibreTube only supports YouTube, NewPipe also allows the use of other platforms like SoundCloud, PeerTube, Bandcamp and media.ccc.de.<br>
 Both are great clients for watching YouTube videos.
 It depends on the individual's use case which one fits their needs better.